This gets asked a LOT... below are some of the more common suggestions for things you may want to bring:

 Aside from the Miatas at the Gap events, Graham and surrounding counties have a LOT to offer from good restaurants to gem mining, rafting, hiking, horseback riding, boating and camping.
 The Appalachian Trail runs through this corner of Georgia, NC and TN.
 There are several rivers suitable for rafting and tubing.
 There are many museums, potteries, wineries, and arts venues in the area.
 There are festivals and cultural events going on every weekend.
 Tellico has some of the best off-roading on the east coast, if you happen to drive up in a 4WD and towed your Miata (and if not, there are Jeep Rentals in the area too).

-Graham County especially is a HUGE supporter of Miatas at the Gap, and the Graham County Tourism Board will be more than happy to fill you in an all the wonderful things to see and do in the area.
+Graham County especially is a HUGE supporter of Miatas at the Gap, and the Graham County Travel and Tourism will be more than happy to fill you in an all the wonderful things to see and do in the area.

 The area is VERY mountainous so your cell phone may or may not work.
 In fact, the only really reliable places for cell phones are in Robbinsville, and at the Fontana Lodge and General Store where there are some Verizon repeaters (note these may NOT work if you are not a Verizon customer).